qkralshrl98/PIDL-Auxetic-Possion/README.md

-# PIDL-Auxetic-Possion
 # Physics-Informed Deep Learning with Monotonicity Constraints for Few-Shot Prediction of Poisson’s Ratio in Auxetic Metamaterials

-This repository provides the source code and dataset used for the study:
+This repository provides the source code used for the study:

 **Physics-Informed Deep Learning with Monotonicity Constraints for Few-Shot Prediction of Poisson’s Ratio in Auxetic Metamaterials**